Shreyas-Ravath/AER-Kubernetes/README.md

 ## Step 4: Deploy App and Database

-Update the image in `deployment.yaml` to ECR image URL.
-### Following script can be executed if the region is us-east-1 and same test account allotted.
+Update the image in `deployment.yaml` to ECR image URL Following script can be executed if the region is us-east-1 and same test account allotted.

 ```bash
 cd /home/ec2-user/capstone/k8s